alisiafadini/ROCKET/README.md

 To ensure usability, we forked the OpenFold repo, and sorted a couple details in the installation guides.
 Here is what we advise ROCKET users to do:

+**Note**: The ⁠openfold installation requires approximately 6 GB of free space to download weights.
+Please ensure you start in a directory with sufficient available space.

 1. Clone our fork of the OpenFold repo, switch to the `pl_upgrades` branch to work with CUDA 12:

     ```